jiggzson/nerdamer/README.md

 The Core
 ========

-To use the core simply request it using the getCore method
+To use the core simply request it using the getCore method.

 ```javascript
 var core = nerdamer.getCore();